hicommonwealth/edgeware-documentation/docs/quickstart/create-an-account.md

 ## Create Account

 Open the Polkadot{.js} browser extension by clicking the logo on the top bar of your browser.
-You will see a browser popup not unlike the one below.
+You will see a browser popup like the one below.

 ![create account in polkadot extension](../../.gitbook/assets/create\_account\_in\_extension.png)